 - You start to seriously consider photography as at least another way to earn a living.

 - Your camera has become like an extra limb to you.

-There’s a progress every amateur photographer goes through before reaching the pro level, and although it’s by no means an exact science, I think you can probably see that there’s some steps that can’t be missed.
+There’s a process that every amateur photographer goes through before reaching the pro level.
+Although it’s by no means an exact science, you can see that some steps can’t be missed.